• Skip to primary navigation

 The Spinning Jenny seemed radical at the time

-Disruptive innovation has both created and threatened markets for a long time.
-Henry Ford was able to find a way to use his Model T production line to double the wage of mechanics in Detroit.
+In the twentieth century, Henry Ford found a way to use his Model T production line to double the wage of mechanics in Detroit, and Ford’s mass production lines were instrumental to the war effort.

-With a sharp rise in commercial output, mass marketing was born.
+With a sharp rise in post World War 2 commercial output, mass marketing was born.

 Think about the following technological advancements: